Quick overview:

 The first five points of the above list are the same as the powers of a police officer.
 In addition, the officer may ask you to prove your identity if he/she is carrying out an act against you in order to perform the tasks of the municipal police,

-Police officers (and officers) may ask for personal or material assistance (for example, the provision of a car) when they need it to carry out a specific task.
+Police officers (and officers) may ask for personal and material assistance (for example, the provision of a car) when they need it to carry out a specific task.
 You should provide assistance unless you are prevented from doing so by another legal obligation or unless you are putting yourself or your loved ones at risk.

 Submission of explanations